Transfer tax

 Overview

-In 2015, Ontario introduced time‑limited relief on taxes pertaining to transfers of electricity assets for all Municipal Electricity Utilities (MEUs), including transfers to the private sector, effective January 1, 2016.
+In 2015, Ontario introduced time‑limited relief on taxes pertaining to transfers of electricity assets for all MEUs, including transfers to the private sector, effective January 1, 2016.
+These incentives were extended twice.

-These rules were effective January 1, 2016 until December 31, 2018 and will be extended and remain in effect until December 31, 2022 for any MEU with a related Merger, Acquisition, Amalgamation and Divestiture application before the Ontario Energy Board (OEB) before January 1, 2023, and a written agreement completed before January 1, 2023, provided the agreement is not materially changed thereafter.
+These rules are effective for any MEU with a related Merger, Acquisition, Amalgamation and Divestiture application before the Ontario Energy Board (OEB) before January 1, 2029, and a written agreement completed before January 1, 2029, provided the agreement is not materially changed thereafter.

 For more information on these measures, see Time-Limited Relief on Taxes Pertaining to Transfers of Electricity Assets.